warpstreamlabs/bento/website/docs/components/processors/about.md

 sidebar_label: About
 ---

-Benthos processors are functions applied to messages passing through a pipeline.
+Bento processors are functions applied to messages passing through a pipeline.
 The function signature allows a processor to mutate or drop messages depending on the content of the message.
 There are many types on offer but the most powerful are the [`mapping`][processor.mapping] and [`mutation`][processor.mutation] processors.

 Processors are set via config, and depending on where in the config they are placed they will be run either immediately after a specific input (set in the input section), on all messages (set in the pipeline section) or before a specific output (set in the output section).
 Most processors apply to all messages and can be placed in the pipeline section: